Total Complaints

 Mileage: 23,000

 Was stoped at a stop sign.
 When I tried to accelerate the car acted like it didnât want to go and the back wheels locked up causing a screeching noise.
 Before coming to the stop sign it felt like it was having a shuddering affect.
 Luckily there was no traffic and it finally shifted out but wouldnât accelerate very well.
 I was able to make it home and the Check engine is now on.
 It was definitely scary experience and now Iâm kinda afraid to drive it.
-This car is low mileage (less than 50k)
+This car is low mileage (less than 50k) and a daily driver.

 The contact owns a 2019 Chevrolet Camaro.
 The contact stated while driving 65 MPH, the instrument panel failed to display the speed, RPM, engine temperature, or any other vehicle information.
 The vehicle was taken to an independent mechanic, who diagnosed a failure with the instrument cluster.
 The vehicle was not repaired.
 The manufacturer was notified of the failure and the contact was informed that the part had been discontinued.
 The failure mileage was 102,000.